fusical/emotiw/README.md

 # Fusical: Multimodal Fusion for Video Sentiment

 ## Introduction
 Despite cultural diversity, emotions are universal.
-We will undertake the EmotiW challenge, doing group-level sentiment recognition on videos from across the globe.
+We will undertake the [EmotiW 2020 challenge](https://sites.google.com/view/emotiw2020), doing group-level sentiment recognition on videos from across the globe.
 Given short clips, the goal is to predict whether the video sentiment is positive, neutral, or negative.
 This problem is interesting because audio-visual sentiment analysis has implications in psychology and mental health.

 ## Dataset
 We worked with the EmotiW 2020 dataset.